legendsofalex/longmen/README.txt

 combined, then imported to the length/width file.
 This is not a stream-lined or convenient approach but was just what was done.

+PRIWIS refers to a specific sample collection in which media was re-inoculated with induced cells and incubated for 21 hours when samples were collected for microscopy (post re-inoculation with induced sample)

 files are titled:

 they are headered with shorthand for strain corrosponding minutes